josephxbrick/paginator/README.md

 # paginator
 A Framer component that adds a pagination control to the specified PageComponent.
-A paginator is that set of dots that show you which page you are on - common in app onboarding experiences.
+A pagination control is that set of dots that show you which page you are on - common in app onboarding experiences.

 ![Paginator Image](/readme_images/paginator_example.png?raw=true "Paginator Image")

 ### Overview

-Paginator has a default style for its display of the pagination dots, which is designed to be visible on a wide variety of backgrounds, though you can customize the appearance.
-Once assigned to a page component, the paginator instance automatically selects its proper dot on page navigation, and it handles adding/removing dots to/from itself when pages are added or removed from the page component.
+Paginator has a default style for its display, which is designed to be visible on a wide variety of backgrounds, though you can customize the appearance.
+Once assigned to a page component, the paginator instance automatically selects its proper dot on page navigation, and it handles adding/removing dots when pages are added or removed from the page component.

 You can also make the dots interactive.
 Once interactive, a dot when tapped in the paginator instance will navigate the page component to its corresponding page.